 So how do you control this source of allergens?
 Dust mites can’t bite you, but you can become allergic to them and their feces.
 Dust mite feces contain proteins that many people can become allergic to.
 Exposure can lead to watery eyes, a runny nose, and if you have asthma then they can be a serious threat to your health.

 Vacuum cleaning is a good way to clean your mattress on a regular basis.
 Weekly or every two weeks would be sufficient to keep down the population of dust mites and the amount of dust/skin cells in your memory foam mattress.
-Vacuum cleaning when dry is a good way of removing skin cell and accumulations of dust mite feces.
+Vacuum cleaning when dry is a good way of removing skin cells and accumulations of dust mite feces.

 Cleaning Memory Foam Mattress of Stains and Liquid Contamination